tonybaloney/perflint/README.md

         print(n * i)  # [loop-invariant-statement]
 ```

-The loop-invariance checker will underline expressions and subexpressions within the body using the same rules:
+The loop-invariance checker will underline expressions and sub-expressions within the body using the same rules:

 ```python
 def loop_invariant_statement_more_complex():